Managing common land

 Natural England can serve a notice on someone which tells them to stop all unauthorised activities by a given date.
 If the person ignores the notice, Natural England can apply for a court order to have it legally imposed.

-Natural England must tell interested parties (eg the landowner, commons council and other rights holders) that they are giving someone a notice and give these parties an opportunity to comment on it.
+Natural England must tell interested parties (for example the landowner, commons council and other rights holders) that they are giving someone a notice and give these parties an opportunity to comment on it.

 Natural England can only use these powers if: